 $NGROK_TOKEN variable with our ngrok.io token.

-Now that our variables are setup, we need to add commands to download a couple of programs that we'll use for tunneling and json parsing:
+Now that our variables are setup, we need to add commands to download the CLI and make it executable:

 With those programs available we can now add the commands to start the application, create the ngrok tunnel, and trigger the Ghost Inspector suite.
 We’re doing this in the